Fixing Stability Issue In The Blog Server

 python3 ./cve-parser.py -u -e -f build/tmp/log/cve/cve-summary.json

-If your boss asks how many of them actually need to be fixed, use this to sort the CVEs by severity score and count how many have a score higher than 8.3
+Then, if your boss asks how many of them actually need to be fixed, use this to sort the CVEs by severity score and count how many have a score higher than 8.3

 # -u display unpatched issues